Celebration of Biblical Preaching:

 Eric Barreto, Assistant Professor of New Testament, Luther Seminary

-Cameron B. R. Howard, Assistant Professor of Old Testament, Luther Seminary
+Michael Chan, Assistant Professor of Old Testament, Luther Seminary

-Experiencing Scripture through the Narrative Lectionary
+Preaching the Grand Drama of Scripture and the Narrative Lectionary

 Karoline Lewis, The Alvin N. Rogness Chair of Homiletics

 How frequently we overlook the drama of Scripture: the characters, settings, plots, and details meant to draw us into its world for the sake of our sense and understanding of discipleship.
 There are no bystanders or observers when it comes to reading and hearing Scripture, yet our preaching tends to suggest that passive hearing is an adequate role when God acts in our lives.
 This workshop will use the Gospel of John as an example of how the Bible invites radical engagement with its stories.
 We will explore how our preaching can imagine and elicit the same kind of involvement and recreate dramatic experiences of the divine presence so as to make sense of our own human condition.

 Telling the Truth Twice: Preaching Law & Gospel

 David Lose, The Marbury E. Anderson Associate Professor of Biblical Preaching, Luther Seminary

 Far too often, "law-gospel" preaching comes across as formulaic, predictable, and wooden.
 But in Martin Luther’s hands, "law and gospel" was never simply an exegetical device, but rather captured a dynamic understanding of God’s activity in the world that facilitated an encounter with the living God of the Scriptures.
 In this session we’ll explore the origins of Luther's hermeneutic and practice using it as a way to set loose the unpredictable, even wild grace of the God we know in Jesus.
 Throughout our reading and preaching of the Bible, we'll strive to hear God tell us the truth about ourselves and our world … twice.